cardano-foundation/CIPs/CIP-0035/README.md

 ## Abstract

-This CIP proposes a process for proposing changes to Plutus Core itself, and the parts of the Cardano ledger which relate to it.
+This CIP proposes a process for proposing changes to Plutus Core, its builtins, and its interface to the Cardano ledger.

 ## Motivation